rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 Launches the URI in an external  browser on tap.

 ### Triggers
-These are events sent from the host app that are used as conditions if a specific campaign/message should be displayed.
+These are events sent from the host app that are used as conditions to determine if a specific campaign/message should be displayed.

 #### #1 `AppStartEvent` (pre-defined)
 Event that the host app can log after app launch from terminated stated (e.g. Main Activity's `Activity#onStart()`).